Members

 website

-Sandra H. Petrulionis is Distinguished Professor of English and American Studies at Penn State University, Altoona and one of the founding members of the Intercontinental Crosscurrents Network.
-Among others, her research interests include 19th-century American literary studies, Henry David Thoreau, Louisa May Alcott, and Mary Moody Emerson.
+Sandra Habert Petrulionis is Distinguished Professor Emerita of English and American Studies at Penn State University, Altoona and one of the founding members of the Intercontinental Crosscurrents Network.
+Amongothers, her research interests include 19th-century American literary studies, the history and literature of slavery and abolition, Henry David Thoreau, Louisa May Alcott, and Mary Moody Emerson.

 e-mail: shp2[at]psu.edu